-- DM Design Bedrooms Ltd £90,000

-- We Claim U Gain Ltd £100,000

-- Nationwide Energy Services Ltd £125,000

-- Tameside Energy Services Ltd £45,000

-- 31. We are also likely to consider enforcement action under the DPA against organisations who sell marketing lists without people's knowledge or consent.
+- Parklife Manchester Ltd £70,000 - 31.
+We will also consider enforcement action under the DPA against organisations who sell marketing lists without people's knowledge or consent.
 Obtaining and selling people's details without clear consent is likely to breach the first data protection principle, which requires personal data to be obtained and disclosed fairly and lawfully, and is also likely to lead to further direct marketing in breach of the DPA and PECR.

-- 32. More information about our enforcement powers and policies and current enforcement activity is available on our website.
-We will take targeted, risk-driven action in line with our: